Travel North - 26: Palm Sunday Slaughter, Walk Towton Field in the Footsteps of Edward of York's Army

 York Tourist Information Centre, De Gray Rooms, Exhibition Square, York, YO1 7HB, 01904 550099, www.visityork.org

-This first-rate volume by John Sadler packs in details of the Yorkist and Lancastrian campaign, how they came together in that cold March of 1461, how their lines changed and what brought about the Lancastrian defeat despite their greater number in the field.
+This first-rate volume by John Sadler packs in details of the Yorkist and Lancastrian campaign, how they clashed on that bone-chillingly cold March day of 1461, how their lines changed and what brought about the Lancastrian defeat despite their earlier advantage and greater number in the field.
+One of the factors, it's been said, is the use of the longbow with the wind behind the hail of arrows that decimated many of the Lancastrian men-at-arms on the slopes below.
+The battle ended in a desperate rout for Henry's men, no quarter given.
+Cock Beck 'played its part' in hindering the Lancastrians who tried to flee, claiming many in its chill waters.

 BRITISH BATTLES by Ken and Denise Guest, maps by Peter Harper, published by Harper Collins for English Heritage, 1996 (h/b) and 1997 (p/b), ISBN 0 00 4 70968 3: Copious illustrations, colour photographs of re-enactments, costumes, weapons, banners and more.
 A wealth of information in 202 pages.